marklogic/marklogic-kubernetes/README.md

 helm upgrade release-name [chart-path] --namespace name-space --set replicaCount=2
 ```

 Before Kubernetes stops the pod, it makes a call to the MarkLogic host to tell it to shut down with the "fastFailOver" flag set to TRUE.
 This tells the remaining hosts in the cluster that this host is shutting down and to trigger failover for any replica forests that may be available for forests on this host.
-There is a two minute grace period to allow MarkLogic to shut down cleanly before Kubernetes will kill the pod.
+There is a two-minute grace period to allow MarkLogic to shut down cleanly before Kubernetes kills the pod.

 In order to track the host shutdown progress, run the following command:
 ```
 kubectl logs pod/terminated-host-pod-name
 ```

-If permanently removing the host from the MarkLogic cluster, once the pod is terminated, follow standard MarkLogic
-administrative procedures using the administrative UI or APIs to remove the MarkLogic host from the cluster.
-Also, because Kubernetes will keep the persistent volume claims and persistent volumes around until they are explicitly deleted,
-they must be manually deleted using the Kubernetes APIs before attempting to scale the hosts in the StatefulSet back up again.
+If you are permanently removing the host from the MarkLogic cluster, once the pod is terminated, follow standard MarkLogic administrative procedures using the administrative UI or APIs to remove the MarkLogic host from the cluster.
+Also, because Kubernetes keeps the Persistent Volume Claims and Persistent Volumes around until they are explicitly deleted, you must manually delete them using the Kubernetes APIs before attempting to scale the hosts in the StatefulSet back up again.

 # Uninstalling the Chart